When to Go to the Hospital During Labor

 Contractions are the headline signal, but active labor involves several other changes that help you confirm what's happening.
 Look for these signs together:

-- Bloody show.
+• Bloody show.
 A small amount of blood-tinged mucus is normal as the cervix dilates.
-This is different from heavy bleeding, which is a warning sign (see below).
+This is different from heavy bleeding.
+Heavy bleeding is a warning sign (see below).

 Not all of these signs appear in every labor.
 Some women experience all of them.
 Others have only contractions and back pain.
 The contraction pattern is usually the most reliable indicator.
 That’s why timing them matters so much.
 Understanding the stages of labor helps you interpret what your body is telling you.